michaelangeliu/learning/rust/README.md

     - using `clone` makes a full copy of the data for the `Config` instance to own.
         - more time and memory than storing a reference
         - more staightforward because we don't have to manage the lifetimes of the references

+#### Creating a COnstructor for Config

+- `parse_config` creates a new `Config`, so it makes sense to make it a `new` function instead
+    - more idiomatic grouping the function with  the struct itself